loveencounterflow/intersock/README.md

   in its payload so the request can be properly recognized by the 🠉request sender.

 * The ID schema allows for any number of 🠋responses for any 🠉request; this is useful e.g. for streaming an indeterminate number of data items in response to a single request.
-At the time being, however, the writer of this has no practical need for this, so implementation will be postponed.
-With streaming in mind, however, we can already give following foundational principles:
+Foundational principles:

   * **An elementary conversation has always exactly one 🠉request and one 🠋response**.
 Even FYI and error messages will be recepted with an ACK message.